softdevteam/pyhyp_experiments/README.md

 ## Case studies

+The two case studies from the paper are also included.

+### SquirrelMail
-To run the case studies you'll need to setup a web-server, e.g. Apache, Lighttpd, nginx.
+To run the case studies you need to setup a web-server, e.g. Apache, Lighttpd, nginx.
 You'll then have to replace the PHP interpreter with PyHyp.
 Here's an example configuration for lighttpd: